contrast-zone/atomizer/README.md

 ## application specifics

 The application is consisted of two panes.
-Left pane resembles input prompt for entering s-expressions.
+Left pane resembles input prompt for entering S-expressions.
 Multiline input is obtained by holding `shift` while hitting `enter`.
 Standard pasting S-expressions from clipboard should also work fine.
 History of previously entered S-expressions is accessed by pressing up and down arrows.
 On hitting `enter` on its own in the input pane, if valid, inputted S-expression is sent to the right pane visualizer.
 Refer to built in application instructions for learning about navigating visualizer (the bottom-right questionmark).

 ## testing the application